 Of course, you should choose an easily accessible area of your patio to place your grill or smoker.
 If you’re forced to walk zig-zag around obstacles to reach your grill or smoker, you probably won’t use it very often.
 Therefore, you should place your grill or smoker in an area where you can easily access and use it.
 Just remember to maintain at least 10 feet of space between your cooking device and your home’s exterior.

 Don’t forget to check for windbreaks and coverage when choosing an area to place your grill or smoker.
 Whether it’s natural or man-made, windbreaks can make it easier to light your grill or smoker by blocking the wind.
 Without a windbreak, wind will blow across your grill or smoker, which could make it difficult to light the charcoal or wood.

 Along with windbreaks, coverage can also create an easier and more enjoyable cooking experience.
 Placing your grill or smoker underneath some type of coverage, such as a roof or awning, will protect it from rain.
 As a side benefit, you can also use your grill or smoker during rainy weather without getting drenched.
 Regardless of the local weather, you can use your grill or smoker while staying comfortably dry in the process.

+Determining where to place your grill or smoker is only the first step in assembling your backyard grilling paradise.
 These are just a few tips on how to choose the right space for your grill or smoker.
 Of course, you can experiment with different placements, but following these tips will help you choose the perfect home for your grill or smoker.

 Find the best deals on premium smoking chunks by visiting our online store today.
 Cutting Edge Firewood offers a variety of high-quality smoking chunks, including white oak, hickory, cherry, pecan and whiskey, all of which will allow you to smoke delicious meat.